Purushottam Express

-The 12801 / 12802 Purushottam Express is a superfast express train which runs between Puri in Odisha and in Delhi.
-It is one of the most highly demanded train between Puri to New Delhi.
-The train is of Superfast category and passes through states of Odisha, West Bengal, Jharkhand, Bihar, Uttar Pradesh.
-It was the first train in India to have a Braille-embedded coach for blind passengers.

-Among Railfans, it is considered as The Queen of East Coast Railway.
+The 12801 / 12802 Purushottam Express is a superfast express train operated by Indian Railways that runs between Puri in Odisha and in Delhi.
+It is one of the major train services connecting Puri and Delhi.
+The train passes through the states of Odisha, West Bengal, Jharkhand, Bihar, and Uttar Pradesh.
+It was the first train in India to feature a Braille-embedded coach for visually impaired passengers.
+Among railfans, it is sometimes referred to as the "Queen of East Coast Railway".

-On 2nd November 2021, 1 AC First Class coach added to Purushottam Express.
-After which, It became the 1st Delhi-Odisha Superfast Train to have dedicated 1 AC Coach.
+On 2 November 2021, one AC First Class coach was added to the Purushottam Express.
+Following this addition, it became the first Delhi–Odisha superfast train to have a dedicated AC First Class coach.